-Please send a resume, cover letter, one personal statement, and four letters of recommendation with at least one being from a student by 5:00 P.M.
-April 15th to email@example.com
+Please send a resume, cover letter, one personal statement, and four letters of recommendation with at least one being from a student by the priority deadline of Tuesday, September 26th to email@example.com.

 If selected as a finalist, your application materials will be sent to the Governor’s Office for review.

 The Board of Regents is charged with supervising, coordinating, managing and controlling the Montana university system (MUS).
 One of the members of the board shall be a student appointed by the Governor who is registered full-time at a unit of higher education under jurisdiction of the board.
 The length of the term of the student member is one year with possibility of reappointment to successive terms.

 A student regent commits to full participation in Board of Regents regular meetings, committee meetings, and other activities.
 The student regent typically serves on two committees– the Academic, Research and Students Affairs Committee (ARSA) and one other committee with assignment dependent on student background, interest and needs of the Board.